thaoz/Missing-disease-information-due-to-death/README.md

     -   Estimated bias, and 95% confidence interval
     -   Coverage

-The folder `case_study` has the following contents:
+The folder `Case study` has the following contents:

 -   `DataApplication.R`: This R script does the following task:
     -   Derive the ready to work data set from the ASPREE data.
 Note that data can be obtained via the AMS system of ASPREE (<https://ams.aspree.org/public/>)